msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/ARCHITECTURE.md

       - request missing interval
       - send cache to view
       - persist current display interval in view instance  (=> when it should be used?)
-    * onViewUpdate:
-      - save new view dimension in view instance (=> for futur complex sampling)
     * onNewData:
       - read timebar
       - if received data concern this view and is in expected interval send to view